What is RPL Report and its requirement for Australia Immigration?

 - ICT Management

-Section 2: The project Report Forms
+Section 2: The project report forms

 Candidates have to submit two project reports in the RPL report.
 These project reports show how the candidate performed as an ICT professional in their job.
-In this report, applicants have to reflect on how they implemented the key area of knowledge in ICT.
+In this report, applicants must reflect on how they implemented the key area of knowledge in ICT.
 The length of this report is only four or five pages only.

 Component of the project report